ckeditor/ckeditor4-docs/docs/guide/dev/features/table/README.md

 ## Table Support Demo

-See the [working "Table Support with Column Resizing" sample](https://sdk.ckeditor.com/samples/table.html) that showcases CKEditor support for creating and editing tables, including table column resizing with your mouse.
+See the {@linksdk table working "Table Support with Column Resizing" sample} that showcases CKEditor support for creating and editing tables, including table column resizing with your mouse.